evantoh/customer_management/README.md

 # Database Design Document

+# Customer Relationship Management (CRM) API

+This Django project implements a RESTful API for managing customer information, businesses, locations, and their relationships.

+## Prerequisites

+Before setting up and running the CRM API project, ensure that you have the following prerequisites installed and configured:

+1. **Python**: Make sure you have Python installed on your system.
+You can download and install Python from the [official Python website](https://www.python.org/).

+2. **Django**: The project is built using the Django web framework.

+3. **Database**: Ensure that you have MySQL installed and configured on your system.
+The project is designed to work with MySQL as the database system.
+You can download and install MySQL from the [official MySQL website](https://www.mysql.com/).

+4. **Git**: Git is used for version control.
+Make sure you have Git installed on your system to clone the project repository.
+You can download and install Git from the [official Git website](https://git-scm.com/).

+5. **Dependencies**: After cloning the project repository, navigate to the project directory and install the required dependencies listed in the `requirements.txt` file using pip:

 ## Overview

 This document outlines the design of the database for managing customer information, businesses, locations, and their relationships.